What is it?

 Figure 2 Results of an access query revealing what access exists from all subnets leading to the critical assets over TCP 139 or 445.

 While applying the MS17-010 patch to vulnerable systems per a risk-based prioritization of vulnerable hosts is necessary, it is not sufficient to mitigate or prevent infection.
 ExPetr moves laterally through normal file-transfer and administrative capabilities using stolen credentials.
-As such, it is important to also reduce the attack surface of production and other mission critical through sensible network segmentation techniques, paying close attention to access over ports 445 and 139.
+As such, it is important to also reduce the attack surface of production and other mission critical assets through sensible network segmentation techniques, paying close attention to access over ports 445 and 139.
 RedSeal users can accomplish this by running an access query to determine what can reach critical systems through the implicated ports.
 Next, access that is not necessary or out of compliance can be cut off by examining the detailed path to see all network devices touched along the path and determine the optimal placement of a network countermeasure, such as a firewall rule, to eliminate the unnecessary access.

 Figure 3 Detailed Path from the DMZ to a critical asset is 6 hops long with several routers and firewalls along the way